 The drive up to Orlando International Airport was quite uneventful and traffic free, as you'd expect, being that it was at 4:00 in the morning.
 But, it being that ungodly time, you can imagine how little sleep I was running on.
 No worries; two large mugs of coffee and I was good to go.
 Didn't even need a 5-hour Energy.
 Today that is.

-Of course Frontier didn't improve any on its timeliness in a post Spirit environment.
-Why would it.
+Of course Frontier didn't improve any on its timeliness in a now Spirit-vacated environment.
+Why would it?
 In fact, less competition in the super low budget airline category means now they can start being the new Spirit.
-But luckily they were only a half an hour late, but, unnervingly, it was due to our original plane having significant maintenance issues to be called offline and us needing a spare plane to be swapped in its place.
+But luckily they were only a half an hour late, but, unnervingly, it was due to our original plane having significant maintenance issues to be called offline last minute and us needing a spare plane to be immediately swapped in its place.
 Isn't that comforting?
+Thanks, last minute safety inspection team, I guess!

-My seat partner was a little old lady from Frederick, Maryland who lamented that she still had another hour's drive from the airport after some four hours layover in the middle of the night in Orlando after flying several hours from Denver.
-She said, and I quote, this circuitous route, was due to her having to make arrangements for some relation to move out of his apartment and into assisted living facility.
+My seat partner was a little old lady from Frederick, Maryland who lamented that she still had another hour's drive from the airport after some four hours layover in the middle of the night in Orlando, after flying several hours from Denver.
+She said, and I quote, this circuitous route, was due to her having to make arrangements for some relation to move out of his apartment and into assisted living facility because of his progressing dementia.
 Yeah she was quite Gabby.
 I thought she was going to reveal his whole HIPAA sitch.
+For my part, before we landed, I'd shared a few anecdotes of my past with her in response to her queries including the story of my managing to capsize a Sunfish as a teenager when she asked if I had been a sailor.
+Now thinking of it though, I guess she meant whether I was a Navy veteran who appreciated ships rather than a one time pleasure boater.
 When we landed, she was so light-headed from being incredibly tired, I hadn't noticed until it was too late, she left her purse under her seat.
 Just walked off the plane.
 I'm sure she was delighted at having to walk all the way back once she realized she didn't have it.

 This whole trip was pretty much me being chatty with a bunch of strangers I bumped into along the way.
 Never mind that lady I just mentioned being Gabby, it's my Gabby's making me Gabby.
 Speech to text is inappropriately capitalizing here and there and I'm just going to leave it, I don't care.